 BSc (Hons), PhD

 Gary's research interests are primarily focused on methodological aspects surrounding the development and validation multivariable prediction (prognostic) models (design and analysis) and he has published extensively in this area.
 He is particularly interested in the sample size considerations and the role of big data in developing and evaluating prediction models.
 He is also interested in the systematic review and appraisal of prognostic studies and developed the CHARMS Checklist for conducting systematic reviews of prediction modelling studies.
 Gary is the principal investigator of a five-year Cancer Research UK Programme grant (2019 to 2024) to improve statistical methodology around studies of prognosis (with a focus on machine learning and artificial intelligence) and initiatives to improve peer review and study reporting.

 Gary is also a member of the GATHER working group, which developed guidance for reporting global health estimates, recently published in the Lancet and PLoS Medicine.
 He is also a steering group member of the international STRATOS Initiative, which aims to provide accessible and accurate guidance in the design and analysis of observational studies.

 Gary has more than 200 peer-reviewed articles, editorials and commentaries, including over 30 research articles in the ‘Big 6’ general medical journals, and is the first or senior author of more than 100 articles.
 He is principal investigator and co-applicant on a number of methodological and clinical research grants (>£11 million).

-He is also a Statistical Editor (‘hanging committee’) for the British Medical Journal, an Associate Editor for Research Integrity and Peer Review and BMC Medical Research Methodology, an Academic Editor for both PeerJ and PLoS One and on the Editorial Board of the Journal of Clinical Oncology.
+He is also a Statistical Editor (‘hanging committee’) for the British Medical Journal, an Associate Editor for Research Integrity and Peer Review, an Academic Editor for both PeerJ and PLoS One and on the Editorial Board of the Journal of Clinical Oncology.
 In 2016 Gary co-founded and is Editor-in-Chief of the journal Diagnostic & Prognostic Research.
 Gary is also a board member of the NIHR HTA Commissioning Board.

 Gary teaches the personalised / stratified medicine course on the Masters of Science in Public Health: Comparative Effectiveness Research at the University Paris Descartes, France.
 He also teaches on the